Refugees in Japan

 02 What is the Status of Refugees in the World?

-There are 89.3 million people who have fled their own country (Source: UNHCR Global Trends 2021).
-The number is climbing because of the worsening situations and protracted humanitarian crises in many countries, such as Afganistan, Ukraine, etc. Syria, for example, 6.8 million people have fled the country, which accounts for one third of the population.
-Afghans who fled to Iran in the 1978 war have been refugees for more than 30 years.
+There are 117.3 million people who are forcibly displaced worldwide (Source: UNHCR Global Trends 2023).
+The number is climbing because of the worsening situations and protracted humanitarian crises in many countries, such as Afghanistan, Ukraine, Myanmar, etc. Sudan, for example, 7.1 million people have fled within the country, and a further 1.9 million are hosted in neighbouring countries (as of May 2024).
+Also from Syria, 6.5 million people are still displaced outside the country.

 History of refugees